Wenlab/Dual-Color-Image-Processing/Registration/readme.md

 5. interp_run.m

-Or run the pepeline_demo.sh under script path.
+Or run the pipeline_demo.sh under script path.

-bash pepeline_demo.sh
+bash pipeline_demo.sh

 Then you will get some directories under data/G/regist_green and data/R/regist_red.